abruzzi/patterns-for-state-management-in-react/README.md

 - **[Downshift](https://www.downshift-js.com/)**: A minimalist library to help you create accessible and customizable dropdowns, comboboxes, and more.
 It handles all the logic while letting you define the rendering aspect.

-These libraries embody the essence of the headless component pattern by encapsulating complex logic and behaviors, making it straightforward to create highly interactive and accessible UI components.
+These libraries embody the essence of the Headless Component pattern by encapsulating complex logic and behaviors, making it straightforward to create highly interactive and accessible UI components.
 While the provided example serves as a learning stepping stone, it's prudent to leverage these production-ready libraries for building robust, accessible, and customizable components in a real-world scenario.

-This pattern not only educates us on managing complex logic and state but also nudges us to explore production-ready libraries that have honed the headless component approach to deliver robust, accessible, and customizable components for real-world use.
+This pattern not only educates us on managing complex logic and state but also nudges us to explore production-ready libraries that have honed the Headless Component approach to deliver robust, accessible, and customizable components for real-world use.

 ## Summary

-In this article, we delve into the concept of headless components, a sometimes overlooked pattern in crafting reusable UI logic.
+In this article, we delve into the concept of Headless Components, a sometimes overlooked pattern in crafting reusable UI logic.
 Using the creation of an intricate dropdown list as an example, we begin with a simple dropdown and incrementally introduce features such as keyboard navigation and asynchronous data fetching.
-This approach showcases the seamless extraction of reusable logic into a headless component and highlights the ease with which we can overlay a new UI.
+This approach showcases the seamless extraction of reusable logic into a Headless Component and highlights the ease with which we can overlay a new UI.

 Through practical examples, we illuminate how such separation paves the way for building reusable, accessible, and tailored components.
-We also spotlight renowned libraries like React Table, Downshift, React UseGesture, React ARIA, and Headless UI that champion the headless component pattern.
+We also spotlight renowned libraries like React Table, Downshift, React UseGesture, React ARIA, and Headless UI that champion the Headless Component pattern.
 These libraries offer pre-configured solutions for developing interactive and user-friendly UI components.

 This deep dive emphasizes the pivotal role of the separation of concerns in the UI development process, underscoring its significance in crafting scalable, accessible, and maintainable React applications.